17 September 1876, The Synagogue on D’Arcy Street opens for worship.

 “He was a born leader and natural pilot of the first order.
 Complete absence of balderdash.
 As far as he was concerned, you either did your job properly, or you were on your way.
 He inspired his air crews by his dynamic and forceful personality, and by the fact that he set such a high standard in his flying.”

 He was given command of 74 Squadron, with the rank of Acting Squadron Leader at the height of the Battle of Britain on 8th August, 1940.
 Three days later the Squadron was in battle.
 The day became, for ever, “Sailor’s August the Eleventh”.
 The order was received at twenty minutes past seven to intercept a hostile raid approaching Dover.
-Little did the squadron know that they would participate in four seperate air battles that day.
+Little did the squadron know that they would participate in four separate air battles that day.
 When the Squadron, weary, sweaty and oily, finally returned to base after the fourth sortie, they had downed an astounding 38 enemy aircraft.

 Sailor Malan said later, in one of his masterly understatements: “Thus ended a very successful morning of combat”.
 For the first day of action under his command it was successful even by 74 Squadron standards.